Lab Members

 ferrere@chop.edu

-Emily Ferrer joined the team in June 2023 as a Clinical Research Assistant.
-She graduated from Montclair State University with a BA in Psychology and Justice Studies in May 2023 - Emily plans to pursue a Ph.D. in Clinical Psychology with a focus on restrictive eating disorders, the effects of malnutrition on the body, risk factors associating with eating pathology, and the treatment for eating disorders in adolescence and young adults.
-She is also interested in the genetic and biological factors that can lead to eating pathology.
+Emily Ferrer is a Clinical Research Assistant.
+She supports five different studies in lab, including one focused on interoception in ARFID.
+She graduated from Montclair State University with a BA in Psychology and Justice Studies in May 2023 - Emily plans to pursue a Ph.D. in Clinical Psychology with a focus on restrictive eating disorders, the effects of malnutrition on the body, the role of interoception in eating disorder risk and maintenance, and the treatment for eating disorders in adolescence and young adults.
 In her free time she loves to go on hikes with her rescue dog, Rummy, baking, cooking, camping, and going out with friends.

 Grace Haase, BA (she/her)